Parker Manufacturing Company

 Parker Manufacturing Company was a machine shop during World War II that manufactured tools.
-It is also a manufacturer/distributor of metal kitchen cabinets and sinks, and an industrial landlord in Santa Monica, CA. The company designed and manufactured a unique sheet-metal shear (a large machine tool for cutting sheet steel) and was able to provide delivery in only 30 days, when other manufacturers were taking two years to make deliveries due to wartime production backlogs.
+It is also a manufacturer/distributor of metal kitchen cabinets and sinks, and an industrial landlord in Santa Monica, CA. The company designed and manufactured a unique sheet-metal shear (a large machine tool for cutting sheet steel) and was able to provide expedient delivery in only 30 days -- a huge advantage over other manufacturers who were taking around two years to make deliveries due to wartime production backlogs.
 It also designed and manufactured a unique sheet-metal press.
 Regarded as the most versatile press ever built, the Multi-Max press performed multiple operations (which previously had required multiple machines) in a compact amount of production-line space which was unprecedented.

 WWII era and machine tool builder

 Parker Mfg.
 Co. began as a machine shop at 1746 Berkeley St., Santa Monica, CA producing items ranging from aircraft parts to precision fuses for bombs during World War II.
 What the company referred to as "precision" fuses may have been proximity fuses, which were a military secret that produced devastating effects on Japanese aircraft and German ground troops.
 Southern California was a major producer of aircraft during the war, and Santa Monica was headquarters for Douglas Aircraft Co.
 Douglas produced nearly 30,000 aircraft from 1942 to 1945.

 When the war ended, Parker Mfg.
 Co. obtained a franchise to become the West Coast manufacturer and distributor of Kitchen-Kraft steel kitchen cabinets, a product of Midwest Mfg.
 Co., in Galesburg, IL.
 Company President M. Wesley Parker, Jr. made an arrangement with S. S. Battles, the president of Midwest Mfg.
 Co., for Nathan O. Parker (M. Wesley Parker, Jr.'s brother), to come work for Midwest Mfg.
 Co. temporarily in preparation for this venture.
 Nathan Parker worked there for something less than a year in 1946, in a variety of positions to learn about all aspects of the operation, ranging from cutting steel to painting cabinets to accounting.
 He then came to the West Coast to help set up cabinet-making operations there for Parker Mfg.
 Co., and served as its secretary-treasurer and as a director.

 In order to produce the cabinets, Parker Mfg.
 Co. needed a sheet-metal shear and a press.
 Due to the war, machine tool manufacturers were backed up with orders so far that two-year delivery times were not uncommon.

 However, the company had Harold Verson, who had been chief engineer in his family's machine-tool manufacturing business in Chicago.
 He proposed that they design and build their own shear, which they then did.